UniconLabs/cas-grouper-oauth/README.md

 ### Installation and Initial Testing

+*Note:* If you check out the git repository, run `./gradlew downloadGrouper` from the repository root and skip to step 5.
+You will also have to change some paths to match the directory you cloned into.

 1. Install JDK 7 from [Oracle](http://www.oracle.com/technetwork/java/javase/downloads/index.html).
 Follow the instructions at that site to download and install Java SE Development Kit 7u45.
 1. Download the tarball from [Google Drive](https://drive.google.com/file/d/0B20vWe3mpgaYTWRDRFhGUkRUblE/edit?usp=sharing).
 1. Choose a location to install the package.
 For this demo, `~/Applications` will be used.